AlfredoCubitos/Scan2Folder/Readme.md

 >*Note: in this version only the first scanner is used*

+**NEW:**    OCR processing and PDF-Document creation or from local images.
+> The *Scan2Folder*-Button has a new function.
+> By pressing the button it opens a file dialog where you can select your image files
+> you want to procees.
+> *Note:* the filenames must be numbered like this `<filename>_[1..n].png`

-**NEW:** OCR processing and PDF-Document creation from your scanns.
+OCR processing and PDF-Document creation from your scanns.

-After you finished scanning, you can start an OCR-process The OCR-Process will do the following steps:
+After you finished scanning, you can start an OCR-Process The OCR-Process will do the following steps:

 1. Deskew each page